Photo by Breakingpic on Pexels.com

 Paradise.
 Heaven.
 Luxury.

 While my hearing is, in fact, normal, the older I get, the more I find loud sounds hard to stomach.
-Not only mentally, but physically I am finding it tough to try and remain focused in noisy environments because its impact on my body can be quite drastic.
+Not only mentally, but physically I am finding it hard to try and remain focused in noisy environments because its impact on my body can be quite drastic.

 I do get stabbing eye and facial pain from noise.
 Or intense continued dull facial pain.

 Trigeminal neuralgia takes no prisoners.